atik65/Helmet-shop-Client-Side/README.md

 ## Features offering this site--

 #### From Normal User
--can Register and log in
+- can Register and log in
 - can place order
 - can give a Review ( in dashboard )
 - can view his orders history ( in dashboard )